jaytaylor/sql-layer/src/test/resources/com/akiban/sql/optimizer/rule/fold-constants/README.txt

 null-semi-join: empty EXISTS is false.

-null-subaggregate: SELECT for value with aggregation from empty is precomputed.
+null-subaggregate: SELECT for value with aggregation from empty is
-                   (Not moved further up, but could be.)
+                   precomputed and moved up into outer query.

+null-subaggregate-in: SELECT for value with aggregation from empty as part of ANY
+                      computed condition result.

 null-subquery: outer join to empty subselect adds NULLs.

 null-subselect: SELECT for value from empty is NULL.